ESOC local event in Edinburgh and Lothians (part of World Orienteering Day)

 Dogs: Dogs are allowed and should be kept under close control at all times.

-Course Closure Time: Please note that courses have a closure time of 4pm after which controls will start to be brought in.
+Course Closure Time: Please note that courses have a closure time of 8pm after which controls will start to be brought in.
 This is especiay important for an evening event.

 Medical Conditions: You have the option of downloading and completing this Medical Form.
 It could be life saving if the organisers are aware of any existing medical conditions in the event of an incident.
 You can leave it at registration/enquires in a sealed envelope that will only be opened if required and destroyed after the event.